TwistingTwists/obsidian-tools/dharmesh.md

   - advice
   - startups
 ---

-**

 ### Dharmesh

-#### simplicity in business:
+### Simplicity in business:

 1. if you put a feature in, you take a feature out.
 2. measure cost of feature = cost of implementation + cost of maintenance + other costs that get added

 other costs = added dimensional complexity to entire org.
 all charts / decisions in entire org centre around feature1 and feature2.

 #### should you build for SMB?
 Yes.
 Because

 1. It is hard.
 2. Enterprise software : sales cycle is long + revenue concentration => big corps dictate features.

 3. Consumer startups: nobody in middle. lol .
 Either you are fb or you are zero.

 4. B2B : incrementally build value for B. don't have to sell to customers.
     and that customers don't dictate your feature roadmap.

 5. reverse gravity in software: you can be led by your most paying customers and continue focussing on the value you give to them.